 Benefits built up before 1 April 2015

 On 1 April 2015, the L G P S changed from a final salary scheme to a career average scheme.
-If you joined the L G P S before 1 April 2015, you have built up benefits in the final salary scheme.
+If you joined before then, you have built up benefits in the final salary scheme.
 These benefits are calculated differently, using your membership up to 31 March 2015 and your final pay.

 For membership built up to 31 March 2009, you receive a pension of 1/80th of your final pay plus an automatic tax-free lump sum of three times your pension.

 For membership built up from 1 April 2009 to 31 March 2015, you receive a pension of 1/60th of your final pay.
 There is no automatic lump sum for membership built up after March 2009, but you do have the option to exchange some of your pension for a tax-free lump sum.

+The underpin

 If you were paying into the L G P S on 31 March 2012 and were within 10 years of age 65 at 1 April 2012, you may qualify for an additional protection called the underpin.
-If you are covered by the underpin, you will get a pension at least equal to that which you would have received if the Scheme had not changed on 1 April 2015.
+If you are covered by the underpin, you will get a pension at least equal to that which you would have received had the Scheme not changed on 1 April 2015.

-If you are covered by the underpin, a calculation will be performed when you stop contributing to the Scheme, or at your protected Normal Pension Age if earlier.
-The purpose of the calculation is to check that the pension you have built up is at least equal to the pension you would have received if the Scheme had not changed on 1 April 2015.
-If it isn’t, the difference will be added into your pension account when your pension is paid to you.
+If you are covered by the underpin, a calculation will be performed when you leave the Scheme, or at your protected Normal Pension Age if earlier.
+The purpose of this is to check that the pension you have built up is at least equal to the pension you would have received had the Scheme not changed on 1 April 2015.
+If it isn’t, the difference is added into your pension account when your pension is paid.

-The underpin calculation is slightly different if you have been in the 50/50 section of the Scheme at any time.
-The pension you would have built up in the main section of the Scheme is compared with the pension you would have received if the Scheme had not changed on 1 April 2015.
+The underpin calculation is slightly different if you have been in the 50/50 section at any time.
+The pension you would have built up in the main section is compared with the pension you would have received had the Scheme not changed on 1 April 2015.

 A recent court case has ruled that certain younger members should also qualify for the underpin.
-The Government is currently finalising changes to achieve this.
+The Government is finalising changes to achieve this.

 Can I exchange part of my pension for a lump sum?

 You can exchange part of your pension for a one-off tax-free cash payment.
 You will receive £12 lump sum for each £1 of pension you give up.
-You can take up to 25% of the capital value of your pension benefits as a lump sum.
-The total lump sum must not exceed £268,275 (2020/21 figure), or, if you have previously taken payment of (crystallised) pension benefits, 25% of your remaining lifetime allowance.
-Details of the maximum tax-free cash payment you can take will be given to you shortly before your retirement.
-It is at that time you need to make a decisionde.
+You can take up to 25 per cent of the capital value of your pension benefits as a lump sum.
+The total lump sum must not exceed £268,275, or, if you have previously taken payment of (crystallised) pension benefits, 25 per cent of your remaining lifetime allowance.
+Details of the maximum tax-free cash payment you can take will be given to you shortly before retirement.
+It is at that time you need to decide.

 Taking AVCs as cash